Geoalert/mapflow-docs-en/source/userguides/combo_model.rst

-(BETA) Buildings + Roads + Forest
+Buildings + Roads + Forest (BETA)
 -------------------------------------

-This pipeline combines Buildings, Forest and Roads in a single workflow and returns the topology-corrected vector layer.
+This pipeline combines Buildings, Forest and Roads in a single workflow and returns the topology-corrected GeoJSON output.

 .. figure:: _static/processing_result/landuse_model.jpg